MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-record-routing.md

    - [Sessions](../app-profile-manager/session-templates.md)
    - [Agent notifications](../app-profile-manager/notification-templates.md#out-of-the-box-notification-templates)
    > [!NOTE]
-   > The agent notifications that you configure for entity record routing will be displayed only in the Customer Service workspace and Omnichannel for Customer Service apps.
+   > The agent notifications that you configure for record routing will be displayed only in the Customer Service workspace and Omnichannel for Customer Service apps.

-## Create entity record workstream in Omnichannel Administration
+## Create record workstream in Omnichannel Administration

-This section describes how to create a workstream for an entity that has been enabled for routing.
-The entities that you want to configure routing for should also be enabled in your environment.
-More information: [Enable entity for routing](entity-channel.md#step-3-enable-entity-for-routing).
+This section describes how to create a workstream for a record that has been enabled for routing.
+The records that you want to configure routing for should also be enabled in your environment.
+More information: [Enable records for routing](entity-channel.md#step-3-enable-entity-for-routing).

 1. Sign in to the Omnichannel Administration app.